 Gorillas: The trek to see the mountain gorillas in the jungles of Bwindi Impenetrable National Park is a magical, once-in-a-lifetime experience.
 The park in southwest Uganda, near the border with Rwanda and Democratic Republic of Congo, is home to more than half of the world’s 900 or so mountain gorillas.
 Treks, by permit only, can last anywhere from one to four hours, depending on which gorilla family you’re tracking.
 The family-run Lake Mulehe Gorilla Lodge, located 12 miles from the northern gate of Bwindi (Rushaga), offers spectacular views of surrounding volcanoes and cultural experiences with the local Batwa tribe.
 See some of the popular Uganda Gorilla Safaris

-Contact: For more information on all things Uganda including fishing trips, safari options and Kampala city tours, visit https://gazellesafarisafrica.com/ or contact Ann Kalembe of Gazelle Safari Company at: ann@gazellesafaricompany or info@gazellesafarisafrica.com
+Contact: For more information on all things Uganda including fishing trips, safari options and Kampala city tours, visit http://gazellesafarisafrica.com/ or contact Ann Kalembe of Gazelle Safari Company at: ann@gazellesafaricompany or info@gazellesafarisafrica.com

 -AT-